 Spreading Out in the Suburbs

 Experts identified a shift to Atlanta’s suburbs this year.
 We’ve all read the articles about individuals moving to gain more space, indoors and out, as the home continues to serve a multitude of purposes for many – living quarters, office, gym and more – due to the pandemic.
 Atlanta is certainly seeing that impact.
-In January, rent was higher (year over year) in many of Metro Atlanta's suburban markets while rent stagnated in Atlanta proper, which was the most expensive submarket at that time last year, “These suburban gains mean that apartment pricing power has steered from the urban core to Atlanta's suburbs", experts say.
+In January, rent was higher (year over year) in many of Metro Atlanta's suburban markets while rent stagnated in Atlanta proper, which was the most expensive submarket at that time last year, according to the data compiled by Zumper.
+“These suburban gains mean that apartment pricing power has steered from the urban core to Atlanta's suburbs", experts say.

 Rents Inching Upward Ever So Slightly